 Space Camp RV Park, Huntsville, Alabama

 Our next stop was in Huntsville, Alabama at the Space and Rocket Center's RV park.
-Our plans were to spend two nights here, seeing the various sights and relaxing a bit.
+We planned to spend two nights here, seeing the various sights and relaxing a bit.
 This is a small RV park, perhaps twenty or so slots available.
-We were unable to prepay for the two night stay but did have a confirmation for them via a phone call prior to leaving home.
-The cost is a miserly $20 per night for full hook ups.
+We were unable to prepay for the two-night stay but did have a confirmation for them via a phone call prior to leaving home.
+The cost is a miserly $20 per night for full hookups.
 Plenty of trees around the park give it a shaded and secluded feel even if it is just off the highway and next to a busy site like the Space Camp area is.

-Again, there was both 30 and 50 amp available and no spikes were occurring.
+Again, there was both 30 and 50 amp available, and no spikes were occurring.
 Water pressure was roughly the same so no concerns there either.
-Sewer was easy to hook up to so all went well again.
+The sewer was easy to hook up to so all went well again.

 The restrooms were in the same building as the office and were quite spacious.
 Three locations to go to the bathroom, two shower areas complete with a dressing area enclosed by a curtain for privacy, and a large counter/vanity area with three sinks.
 The huge mirror completed the room and made for a very nice location within easy walking distance from any campsite in the park.
 And while there was no air conditioning in these bathrooms, there was a large ceiling fan which moved the air around nicely and made for a cooler area than expected.
 If there were any clothes washing amenities present, I missed them.